code-lover636/NEWSIFY-NewsApp-API_Based/README.md

 ## Tools used
 1. Flask for backend
-2. HTML, SCSS, Javascript for fronted
+2. HTML, SCSS, Javascript for frontend
 3. Figma for web designing
 4. News API